carstenmuellerlemberg/myappci-plugin/readme.md

 **Branchname/Branchid:**

-The id of your CI branch maintained in MyAppCI (requireds a professional subscription).
+The id of your CI branch maintained in MyAppCI (requires a professional subscription).

 **API Key:**